SoDOff-Project/sodoff/README.md

 Various settings for the asset server are customizable, with the key one being `ProviderURL`, which specifies the source for downloading assets in `partial` mode.
 By default, it's configured to use archive.org
 Please do not abuse the archive.org server, do not disable the `UseCache` option and do not delete the contents of the `asset-cache` directory.
+The [SoDOff-tools](https://github.com/SoDOff-Project/sodoff-tools) repository contains an *AssetsDownloader* tool to pre-download assets (this may be needed in case of a slow connection to `ProviderURL`).

 #### Listening address/port